 Disconnections in 2021 were reported as zero across all utilities due to the disconnection moratorium and the emergency customer protections in place.
 As shown in Figures 18-21, the total number of electric and dual-service disconnections in 2020 decreased across all three utilities that provided electric service.
 All customer subgroups showed significant declines in the number of disconnections in 2020 and 2021 due to the moratorium on disconnections for nonpayment.
 While disconnections increased across all customer subgroups in 2022, they still generally have not ramped up to pre-pandemic levels.
+In 2023, PG&E has ramped up disconnections and the total residential disconnections returned to the pre-COVID level in 2019.

-FIGURE 18: PG&E ELECTRIC ONLY - TOTAL RESIDENTIAL DISCONNECTIONS
+FIGURE 17: PG&E ELECTRIC ONLY - TOTAL RESIDENTIAL DISCONNECTIONS

-FIGURE 19: PG&E DUAL COMMODITY - TOTAL RESIDENTIAL DISCONNECTIONS
+FIGURE 18: PG&E DUAL COMMODITY - TOTAL RESIDENTIAL DISCONNECTIONS